Once you have created a Pivot Table, it doesn’t automatically refresh when you add new data or change the existing data.

 While refreshing a Pivot table is as easy as two clicks, you still need to do this every time there is a change.

-To make it more efficient and auto-refresh the Pivot Table whenever there is a change in the data source, you can use a simple one line macro.
+To make it more efficient and auto-refresh the Pivot Table whenever there is a change in the data source, you can use a simple one-line VBA macro code.

 Private Sub Worksheet_Change(ByVal Target As Range) Worksheets("Sheet1").PivotTables("PivotTable1").PivotCache.Refresh End Sub